 On the contrary, if you fast forward into the sale cycle, you’re going to lose people as well.

 Imagine someone searching for “how to lose weight”.
 They’re in the Acknowledged Pain phase but you’ve immediately served them some “Seeking the Best Place to Buy the Best Solution” content with a one-time-only free trial offer on garcinia cambogia.

 Instead, respect the sale cycle.

-Lead the buyer through the steps of the cycle, one-by-one, and then pitch your miracle weight loss pill when they’re ready.
+Lead potential customers through the steps of the cycle, one-by-one, and then pitch your miracle weight loss pill when they’re ready.

 Remember to take a look at the keywords people are using to get to your page and serve them up the appropriate content, so they continue along the path.

-Sequence each piece of content, one after another, so they visitor is lead along the sale cycle naturally and gently.
+Sequence each piece of content, one after another, so the conversion funnel leads the visitor along the sale cycle naturally and gently.

 This is the key to keeping people on the page, and the key to getting them to convert.